4 Big Differences Between Canadian and American Thanksgiving

 3. Holiday, Legislate!

 Thanksgiving's a statutory holiday in most of Canada, meaning that it's celebrated nationally, but can also be legislated at the provincial and territorial levels.
-(If you want more information on the Canadian government, you'll have to ask Google about that.)
 But in Prince Edward Island, Newfoundland and Labrador, New Brunswick, and Nova Scotia, Thanksgiving's optional.
 Most Canadians still get the day off, but others get paid overtime for working.
 One word of advice: Tell them thank you.

 Thanksgiving's a federal holiday in the U.S., so most Americans get a day off to stuff themselves—and then a long weekend to reheat leftovers.
 Still, many others, from hospital employees to store clerks to restaurant workers, hold down the fort over the holiday.
 Another word of advice: Tell them thank you.